singularity4/PRISM-4D/docs/design.md

 different aspects of risk reasoning:

-- **Action-level (current)** matches MM's original framing: outcomes are group-level events, everyone in a group shares one fate.
+- **Action-level (current)** matches MM's original framing: outcomes are group-level events, everyone in a group shares one outcome.
 - **Per-character (future)** models harm as individual independent events, closer to real-world physical risk where some people in a group may be hit and others spared.

-We will also add a random choice as a baseline check (Nagler & Helbing).
+We will also add a random choice as a baseline check (Nagler & Helbing, Nature).

 ## Character pool